 Wider Buyer Pool

-Opens your listing to buyers who have not sold yet.
+Opens the listing to buyers who have not yet sold their existing home.

 Renewed Interest

-Can help keep momentum going for homes that have been sitting.
+Can help maintain momentum for properties that have been sitting on the market.

 Time Clause Protection

-You can often continue marketing and accept a stronger offer if one comes in.
+A time clause allows the seller to continue marketing and potentially accept a stronger offer if one arrives.

 Cons